 8 Excellent Alternatives to Masking Fluid

-Not every artist likes to use masking fluid in their painting!
-It ruins brushes, requires careful planning, and can produce sharp edges that look “unnatural”.
-If you are searching for alternatives to masking fluid then you have come to the right place!
+Although you can create beautiful artwork with it, not every artist likes to use masking fluid in their painting!
+It can ruin brushes, requires careful planning, and can produce sharp edges that look unnatural.

 What is masking fluid used for?